Commissioner Commissioner Commissioner

 was hotly debated.
 Finally, as its last act, the last Territorial Legislature

 created Elmore County on February 7, 1889.
+The county

 The period from 1890 to 1913 was known as the